 I am concerned that a theory cast in terms of “contextual dynamics” and “non-linear effects” runs the risk of being used by the powers that be to justify unfair employment practices, the cutting of programs and the disparaging of traditional forms of institutional hierarchy that feels threatened by CST and for very good reason. (…) I am also concerned that, by not mentioning the symbolic power struggles between native and non-native instructors (…), between English and other languages, between public and private institutions etc., and not explicitly building in human intentionality and agency in educational practice, CST can be recuperated by neoliberal forces all too happy to make themselves invisible while they continue to tighten the control processes and the accountability measures over the individual practitioner.

 These are, of course, very valid points, and concerns that I unreservedly share.
-The point where these reviewer and I disagree is that I believe CST can actually raise awareness of these disconcerting processes, rather than hide them – and such is the approach I have taken in my own book, where these themes are discussed through a complexity lens.
-At any rate, I would view the points the reviewers raised as examples of exactly the kind of discourse a complexity-informed line of inquiry might hopefully generate.
-It is perhaps a wasted opportunity that this discussion took place in editorial correspondence, rather than in the published literature, where it might be more useful to the profession.
+The point where this reviewer and I disagree is that I believe CST can actually raise awareness of these disconcerting processes, rather than hide them – and such is the approach I have taken in my own book, where these I try to discuss these through a complexity lens.

 The article

-In education, for instance, a class could be viewed as a system because its members (teachers and learners) act and speak in certain ways when they are together.
-In addition to being associated with a space and a particular time, systems may have a historicity that influences their activity.
-For example, classroom behaviour will be a product of current dynamics as well as past experience that has been sedimented in the system. (…) [So] it may be analytically expedient to view a class as a system, taking into account its semipermanent structure, the similarities in the learners’ backgrounds and objectives, and the physical boundaries of the classroom.
+[So] it may be analytically expedient to view a class as a system, taking into account its semipermanent structure, the similarities in the learners’ backgrounds and objectives, and the physical boundaries of the classroom.
 But when framing the system in such terms, we must remain alert to the fact that its boundaries are permeated by rules and norms of the school culture, the influence of extracurricular events on the learners’ affective states, and more.
 In a sense, then, “the boundary of the system is neither purely a function of our description, nor is it purely a natural thing” (Cilliers, 2001, p.
 141).

 More generally, as teachers we all know well that language learners’ progress is seldom linear; learning often comes in spurts, interspersed with periods of apparent lack of progress or even regression (…).
 In the CST literature, change is variously described as gradual, cumulative, sudden, and/or unpredictable, which is consistent with what we know about the variety of change processes we observe in language education.

-In the final section of the paper we note our concern that “research in ELT, and related domains of inquiry such as linguistics, psychology, and education, is often framed in ways that are incompatible with the practicalities of everyday teaching”.
+In the final section of the paper, we note our concern that “research in ELT, and related domains of inquiry such as linguistics, psychology, and education, is often framed in ways that are incompatible with the practicalities of everyday teaching”.
 We argue for the necessity of bridging this gap, and suggest that adapting compatible ways of looking at education could be a first step towards that end.

-A shared discourse space, such as the one we are suggesting, can develop only through interaction.
-We believe that this interaction has already begun in the academic and professional literatures, where practitioners and researchers are increasingly turning to CST to frame their insights (e.g., King, 2016; Kramsch, 2012; Maas, 2005).
-Interaction is also beginning to take place at practitioner and academic conferences, where complexity‐informed talks are becoming more common, and in journals and online environments, where complexity thinking is becoming increasingly visible.
-Interactions such as these, including the Manchester Roundtable, have helped us, the authors of this article, move our own understanding of CST and its affordances for TESOL forward.
 However, we are concerned that many of the interactions have not always included practitioners and researchers in the same space, nor have they always led to enhanced dialogue and cooperation.
 We would like this article to be one further step on a journey towards a shared discourse space enabled by CST.
 We hope that this journey will develop momentum, and we look forward to other practitioners and researchers building on these tentative first steps.

 Leave a Reply